byteninja9/dotfiles/README.md

 - Customized zsh: Enhanced zsh configuration with custom themes and plugins.
 - tmux Configuration: Personalized tmux settings for improved session management.
+- nvim Configuration: Custom nvim setup with plugins and key bindings for an optimized coding experience.
 - Efficient Key Bindings: Streamlined key bindings for faster navigation and operation.
 - Theme and Font Integration: Seamless integration with Fira Code font for better code readability.